 Fatigue and Anxiety Fighter

 Walk away . . . with them.
 Or perhaps, hum to yourself.
-Yes, sounds strange — didn't I say motherhood requires a certain degree of insanity? — but humming will distract you from the annoying buzz of the whiner amongst you and your humming might just annoy your kid.
-To me, that's even better!
+Yes, sounds strange — didn't I say motherhood requires a certain degree of insanity? — but humming will distract you from the annoying buzz of the whiner amongst you and your humming might just annoy your kid, and help them realize they should cut it out.

 Pay the Kiddo